15 Best AI Coding Tools in 2026: The Definitive Comparison

 Which AI coding tool is best for data science?

 RunCell is the best option because it is the only tool designed specifically for Jupyter notebook workflows.
-It understands cell execution order, variable state, and DataFrame structures.
+It understands cell execution order, variable state, DataFrame structures, outputs, and real experiment results.
 For Python data science work outside of notebooks, Cursor and GitHub Copilot are strong alternatives.